WindfallInc/Woodpecker/README.md

 Add the newly created template to the database table 'templates'

-The template will now appear in the backend, becoming available for any datatypes, menus, or pages to use.
+The template will now appear in the backend, becoming available for any datatypes to use.

 **Featured Image**
 ```php